Wesley Schwengle IncludeIf: A digital space written in pencil

 Latest Answerrit

-Question: How can configure grub to use a specific kernel?
+Question: How can you configure grub to use a specific kernel?

 calendar Mar 18, 2026